Communication-Efficient Collaborative Regret Minimization in Multi-Armed Bandits: The Algorithm

 \section{The Algorithm}

 In this section, we design a batched algorithm for MAB, which implies an algorithm for MAB in the CL model via Observation~\ref{ob:reduction}.
-Our batched algorithm can be seen as a variant of the one in~\cite{GHRZ19}.
-One notable difference is that our algorithm achieves an instance-dependent round complexity, while the round complexity in the algorithm in \cite{GHRZ19} is worst case.
+Our batched algorithm is described in Algorithm~\ref{alg:main}.
+It uses the successive elimination method.
+In each batch, we pull the remaining arms for an equal number of times and then eliminate those whose empirical means are smaller than the best one by a good margin.

-Our algorithm is described in Algorithm~\ref{alg:main}.
-It uses the successive elimination method: It works in batches.
-In each batch, we pull the remaining arms for an equal number of times, and then eliminate those whose empirical means are smaller than the best one by a good margin.
+Algorithm~\ref{alg:main} can be seen as a variant of the algorithm in~\citet{GHRZ19}.
+The main differences are: (1) Algorithm~\ref{alg:main} employs an early stopping rule (triggered when $\abs{I_r} = 1$ at Line~\ref{ln:trigger}), which leads to an instance-dependent batch complexity; and (2) it uses a preliminary exploration step (Line~\ref{ln:init}) to further reduce the number of batches.

-We have the following theorem.
-Due to space constraints, we leave the proof of Theorem~\ref{thm:ub} to Appendix~\ref{app:ub-proof}.
+The proof of the following theorem can be found in \Cref{app:ub-proof}.
+We note that Algorithm~\ref{alg:main} does {\em not} need to know $\Delta(I)$, but in the analysis we can upper bound both the number of batches and the regret in terms of $\Delta(I)$.